MicrosoftDocs/architecture-center/docs/hybrid/hybrid-cross-cluster-scaling-content.md

 - **Compliance and regulatory considerations**

-  - Understand and comply with relevant industry-specific security and compliance regulations (such as GDPR, HIPAA, or PCI DSS) based on your organization's requirements.
+  - Understand and comply with relevant industry-specific security and compliance regulations (such as HIPAA or PCI DSS) based on your organization's requirements.
   - Implement security controls and practices to meet the compliance standards applicable to your industry.

 ### Cost optimization